C4M-UofT/C4M-UofT.github.io/index.md

 Welcome to the webpage for the 2019 Computing for Medicine workshops.
 This three-phased program offers medical students hands-on experience to learn basic computing skills.
 You will be assigned either Beginner or Advanced level based on a skills-testing exercise during Session 1.
 Phase 1 will be optional for students in the advanced cohort.

+**Note**: Please make sure to go through all the required software installations prior to the first session!

 ## Course Objectives